fc277073030/gitlabsource/README.md

 ### Create a Knative Service

-Create a simple Knative `Service` that dumps incoming messages to its log.
-The `service.yaml` file defines this basic service.
+Create a simple Knative `service` that dumps incoming messages to its log.
+The `service` .yaml file defines this basic service which will receive the configured GitLab event from the GitLabSource object.

-This service will receive the GitLab event that you will configure in the GitLabSource object.
+The contents of the `service` .yaml file are as follows:

 ```yaml
 apiVersion: serving.knative.dev/v1alpha1